-Yes, our words as parents are some of the most powerful words we’ll EVER speak!
+And like I said, our words as parents are some of the most powerful words we’ll EVER speak!

 Our words aren’t just a way we communicate our thoughts and needs to each other.
 They’re way more important – holding in each word the capability to frame our world.

-Think about when we see someone hurting or in need.
-We instinctively feel the need to say something to comfort or encourage.
-The same is true when we lose our temper hurtful words try to fly out of our mouth.
+Think about when you see someone hurting or in need.
+You instinctively feel the need to say something to comfort or encourage them.
+We know deep inside how important our words really are.

 Think of your words as the building materials of your life.
 Now picture yourself with your family on a construction site ready to build your lives together.
 You each have been given tools and the bricks to build the structure you’ll be living in.
 Your words are the bricks that that will become the walls of your life.